-This new, fast-track social work course with a focus on children, young people and their families will enable trainee social workers to build upon their existing knowledge and skills, and develop the expertise required for social work practice.
-The programme is a generic social work qualification covering all aspects of Child and Family Social Work and working with Adults required for Graduates to be eligible for registering with the HCPC as a Social Worker.
+This fast-track social work course, with a focus on children, young people and their families, will enable trainee social workers to build upon their existing knowledge and skills, and develop the expertise required for social work practice.
+The programme is a generic social work qualification covering all aspects of Child and Family Social Work and working with Adults required for Graduates to be eligible for registering with Social Work England as a Social Worker.

-The Department of Education will be funding this course through a cluster of local authorities which includes Bournemouth, Poole and Wiltshire, with all applications being made directly to them.
+The Department of Education funds this course through a cluster of local authorities which includes Bournemouth, Poole and Wiltshire, with all applications being made directly to them.
 You’ll have the option to continue your studies from a Postgraduate Diploma to a Master’s by undertaking a dissertation which will be self-funded.

 This course gives you the opportunity to study in a high-profile and nationally recognised department and benefit from direct access to research active and internationally linked academic staff.
 If you already hold an undergraduate degree and are interested in specialising in work with children and young people, this is the ideal social work course option.

 The next cohort for Step Up programme will be running in January 2020.
 The application is now closed.

 January 2020 (deadline to apply: 18 March 2019)

 14 months to complete the PG Dip

 Applicants must have one of the following in any discipline except social work from a UK higher education institution (or an approved overseas equivalent):